BWBrook/ttsrd/README.md

 # thylacine
-R code for analysis of the Tasmanian Thylacine Sighting Records Database (TTSRD)
+<b>R code for analysis of the Tasmanian Thylacine Sighting Records Database (TTSRD)</b>

-Analyses can be driven through the method script (it requires loading the functions script).
+- Analyses can be driven through the method script, written in R (it requires loading the functions script).

-Data must be unzipped.
+- R code for running all analyses are in /full_analysis, and just the spatial modelling in /spatial_analysis
+- The reduced CSV form of the database (loaded in the R scripts), along with GIS layers for the spatial analysis, are in /data
+- The original full XLS database, with all 1237 records (1 record per row) is in /ttsrd_database
+- Attachments (original sighting descriptions and documentation) for each TTSRD record are in /ttsrd_attachments as JPG images

-Associated peer-reviewed paper:
+<i>Associated peer-reviewed paper:</i>
 Brook, BW; Sleightholme, SR; Cambell, CR; Jarić, I.; Buettel, JC.
-2023.
-Resolving when (and where) the Thylacine went extinct.
-Science of The Total Environment, 162878. https://doi.org/10.1016/j.scitotenv.2023.162878
+(2023).
+Resolving when (and where) the Thylacine went extinct. <i>Science of The Total Environment</i>, 162878. [https://doi.org/10.1016/j.scitotenv.2023.162878](https://doi.org/10.1016/j.scitotenv.2023.162878)